mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 **Relevance:** Supports the use of machine learning and feature-based classification for SQL Injection detection.

-Reference: Ibrohim, M. M., & Suryani, V. (2023).
-Classification of SQL Injection Attacks using ensemble learning SVM and Naïve Bayes.
+Reference: Ibrohim, M. M., & Suryani, V. (2023). *Classification of SQL Injection Attacks using ensemble learning SVM and Naïve Bayes*.
 2023 International Conference on Data Science and Its Applications (ICoDSA), 230–236.

 DOI: 10.1109/ICODSA58501.2023.10277436